More than 70% of the Earth’s exterior is covered with water, and it is one of the most significant sources to balance the ecosystem and humanity.

 - Minimize the use of fertilizer and pesticides.
 Never dispose of these chemicals into a sanitary sewer or storm cause they end up at the river.

-We, as humans, can fight water pollution.
-Education and awareness can be essential measure that helps to prevent water pollution in this 21st century.
-We all should be aware that if water pollution continues, life on Earth will suffer.
+Education and awareness can be essential measure that helps prevent water pollution in this 21st century.
+We all should be aware that life on Earth will suffer if water pollution continues.

-Water pollution is a serious concern and needs immediate action.
-Water is the most crucial means for survival for living beings.
-Politicians must work on sustainable development.
+Water pollution is a serious concern and needs immediate action as it is the most crucial means for survival for living beings.